The Ultimate Guide to Pest Control Marketing

 Without ever leaving their couch, consumers can get nearly anything they want at the click of a button (or a single voice command).
 Meals, mattresses, groceries, a personal driver, or even baby chickens—consumers get what consumers want.

 So what does this mean for pest control businesses?
 It means you have your work cut out for you.
-The pest control industry is nearly a $17B industry in 2020, so competition is higher than ever.
+The pest control industry became nearly a $20.4B industry in 2022, so competition is higher than ever.

 You are competing for the attention of all-powerful consumers who are spoiled for choice.
-In order to find success and continue to grow, your marketing efforts need to evolve.
+In order to find success and continue to grow your pest control business, your marketing efforts need to evolve.

 Pest Control Marketing Pillars

-It should come as no surprise that all marketing efforts in 2020 need to be built on a solid digital marketing foundation.
+It should come as no surprise that all pest control marketing efforts in this day and age need to be built on a solid digital marketing foundation.
 The buying power of digital natives is increasing every day.
-If your company isn’t easy to find digitally, then you won’t even be considered.
+If your pest control company isn’t easy to find digitally, then you won’t even be considered.

-Here are the pillars that have to be included in your marketing strategy:
+Here are the pillars that have to be included in your pest control digital marketing strategy:

 - Local marketing